OffensiveEdge/urls-le/README.md

 **Modern web applications use URLs everywhere** — API endpoints, asset links, external resources, and navigation paths.
 Keeping track of all URL references across your codebase can be complex.

 **URLs-LE makes URL extraction effortless.**
-It intelligently detects and extracts URLs from your code, providing comprehensive analysis and insights to help you manage web resources effectively.
+It intelligently detects and extracts URLs from your code, helping you manage web resources effectively.

 - **Reliable URL detection**

   Automatically finds URLs in multiple formats: HTTP/HTTPS, FTP, mailto, tel, and file URLs with intelligent comment and code-block filtering.

-- **Smart analysis & insights**

-  Get detailed reports on URL usage patterns, domain analysis, and link distribution across your codebase.

 - **Web development support**

-  Perfect for analyzing API endpoints, asset references, and external links to identify broken or outdated URLs.
+  Perfect for analyzing API endpoints, asset references, and external links across your codebase.

 - **Multiple file format support**

   Works with HTML, CSS, JavaScript, TypeScript, JSON, YAML, Markdown, and more.

-- **Accessibility & validation**

-  Includes URL validation, accessibility checking, and link integrity analysis.
+- **Clean output format**

+  Extract URLs to a new editor with line numbers and original context.

 ## 🚀 More from the LE Family